141 comments

 https://github.com/confirmedcode/Lockdown-iOS

-• alibert a year ago
+• alibert 2 years ago

 Something already included in iOS is App Privacy Report feature.